This menu is from my Mexican cooking class featuring the foods of the state of Puebla, situated in east-central Mexico.

 - Along with the soup, we had an appetizer, molotes de Zacatlán de las Manzanas, quite unusual (and delicious).
 (How we made them including the salsa martajada dipping sauce)

 - For dipping the molotes, we made a ‘salsa martajada‘, a charred jalapeño and tomato salsa that was prepared in a mojalcate.
+As most salsas have similar ingredients I can’t quite figure out why each salsa has such a unique flavour but this one does, and it’s one of my favourites.

 - The mole was accompanied with ‘arroz a la mexicana‘.
 (How we made it.)

 - To drink, we had a chia ‘agua fresca‘, a limonada with chia seeds, slightly slimy but refreshing, and rich in omega-3s.
-The chia seeds are native to both Mexico and Guatemala so this isn’t a specifically a drink only from Puebla.
+The chia seeds are native to both Mexico and Guatemala so this isn’t specifically a drink only from Puebla.
 (How we made it.)

 Los Bowens explored Cholula when in the state of Puebla.
 Here is the story of their adventures, culinary and otherwise: